 In 2018, the Montréal-Pierre Elliott Trudeau International Airport handled 19.4 million passengers.
 It began operations in the 1940s and has been expanded and renovated over time.
 The airport serves the greater Montreal region and surrounding areas including New York and Ontario, and it is the busiest airport in Quebec.
 The airport, which is situated on the Island of Montreal, is the headquarters for Air Canada, Canada's national airline.
 The continents of Africa, North America, Europe, South America, and Asia benefit from nonstop flights facilitated by the airport’s airlines.
 It is operated by Aéroports de Montréal and owned by Transport Canada.

 Calgary International Airport

-Calgary International Airport ranks as the nation's fourth busiest airport having handled 14,578,929 passengers in 2015.
+Calgary International Airport ranks as the nation's fourth busiest airport having handled 17.3 million passengers in 2018.
 The airport is the headquarters of WestJet, Canada's second largest airline, and it is a hub for Air Canada and Flair Airlines.
 It began operating in 1938 as McCall Field, and it was renamed in 1866 as Calgary International Airport by Transport Canada.
 The airport serves Calgary, Alberta and its airlines offer flights to regions including the US, Europe, Mexico, the Caribbean, as well as other cities in the country.
 The airport is operated by the Calgary Airport Authority.

 Canada is increasingly becoming a popular education, tourism, business, and migration destination.
 These major factors are set to fuel the growth of air transportation in the country.
 Air traffic is projected to grow in Canada’s major cities, and this will necessitate the airports to expand their capacities to deal with the increase in demand.